PowerPlan Accused Of Phony Threats In $47M Monopoly Suit

 PowerPlan did not respond to a request for comment Tuesday.

-Lucasys is represented by Richard L. Robbins, Jason S. Alloy and Joseph H. Saul of Robbins Ross Alloy Belinfante Littlefield LLC; and Aaron R. Gott, Jarod M. Bona and Jon Cieslak of Bona Law PC.
+Lucasys is represented by Richard L. Robbins, Jason S. Alloy and Joseph H. Saul of Robbins Alloy Belinfante Littlefield LLC; and Aaron R. Gott, Jarod M. Bona and Jon Cieslak of Bona Law PC.

 Counsel information for PowerPlan was not immediately available Tuesday.